 E-commerce is gaining popularity in India.
 Hence there is an increased need to protect consumers who buy goods online.
 The Consumer Protection Act, 2019 takes an important step in this direction.
 It came into force on 20 July 2020 and prevents unfair trade practices by e-commerce platforms.

-On July 16th, 2020, the Secretariat for Competition Advocacy and Competitiveness of the Brazilian Ministry of Economy (SEAE/ME) has published two Public Consultations in regards to official Guidances (“instruções normativas”) which shall offer opportunities for the private sector and society to indicate (“denounce”) the legislations that from their perspective seem to rely on unfounded requirements and processes, thus possessing unnecessary barriers to doing business.
+On July 16th, 2020, the Brazilian Ministry of Economy (SEAE/ME) has published two Public Consultations with regards to official guidances.
+These shall offer opportunities for the private sector and society to indicate the legislations that seem to rely on unfounded requirements and processes - thus possessing barriers to doing business.

 In business with China, divergent standards, double certification requirements and unclear regulatory procedures often pose major obstacles for companies.
-As a result of the Corona Pandemic, regulatory changes are often approved in a hurry, especially in the field of medical protective equipment.
-For foreign companies, these changes are often difficult to understand.
-With the online exchange "Regulatory challenges in doing business with China" in cooperation with the OAV, the team of the Global Project Quality Infrastructure (GPQI) presented current regulatory changes as well as GPQI support offers to the participants.
+The online exchange "Regulatory challenges in doing business with China" in cooperation with the OAV, presented current regulatory changes as well as GPQI support offers to the participants.

 On 1 July 2020, Mexico officially published its new Quality Infrastructure Law, which abrogates the Federal Law on Metrology and Standardisation.
 The new Law will come into effect 60 days after publication.